 A study published in Nature Neuroscience (5) shows that instead of just crowding in, old information is sometimes pushed out of the brain for new memories to form.

 In daily life, forgetting actually has clear advantages.
 This process improves access to relevant information, without old memories interfering.
 Remembering and forgetting are two sides of the same coin.
 In a sense, forgetting is our brain’s way of sorting memories, so the most relevant memories are ready for retrieval.
 Normal forgetting may even be a safety mechanism to ensure our brain doesn’t become too full.

 I cannot recall names of people or things properly!
 Sometimes I can't even remember certain words while writing or saying something and struggle a lot!
+While talking, unable to recall the right words, I stop in the middle of the sentences and people around will have to complete them!
 I started making several mistakes while writing, typing and saying things.
 As my brain will always be working somewhere else, I am unable to even find my mistakes in my write ups and poems!
 They look okay to me!
 People think I am not good at other languages and that is why I make mistakes but this is happening even when I write or speak in my mother tongue!